openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 Change History
 ==============

-2022-01-12: Migrate from Jira to GitHub Issues
+2022-02-08: Migrate from Jira to GitHub Issues/Projects